astropy/astropy/docs/development/releasing.rst

    version number (with no ``v`` prefix).
 Once you are happy with the changes, click **Save**, then **Publish**.

 #.
-Send out release annoucement emails to email lists in
+Send out release announcement emails to email lists in
    `Getting Help with Astropy <https://www.astropy.org/help.html>`_.
-Use the previous annoucement as a template.
+Use the previous announcement as a template.

 .. _release-procedure-beta-rc: